 Don’t let our well-marked trails fool you.
 A hike in the High Peaks is really a trek into a beautiful, mountainous backcountry where weather conditions can change rapidly.
-There are always risks involved when entering the woods — that’s part of the adventure — but risk can be reduced with some careful planning and foresight.
+Risk of injury or getting lost can be reduced with some careful planning and foresight.
 What’s in your pack can make your hike more enjoyable, and it can also save your life.

 There is no single list of essential hiking gear, but there are some basic guidelines that are good to be aware of.
 Check out our recommendations below, and consult other sources for more ideas, especially if you’re new to hiking.
 Always sign the trail register, and always let someone know where you're going and what time you plan on returning.
 Have fun, and be safe!